libAtoms/abcd/README.md

 ## Setup

+### MongoDB

-If you have an already running mongo server, or install your own, they you are ready to go.
+If you have an already running MongoDB server, or install your own, then you are ready to go.
 Alternatively,

 ```
 docker run -d --rm --name abcd-mongodb -v <path-on-your-machine-to-store-database>:/data/db -p 27017:27017 mongo
 ```

 will download and install a docker and run a database in it.

 To connect to a mongodb that is already running, use
 ```